AJFaraday/scaled_up/README.md

 (from the root directory of Scaled Up^)

 * `rails s`
-* Open Pure Data and open any file from pd beginning with su- and ending with .pd:
+* Open Pure Data and open any file from pd beginning with su- and ending with .pd
-** su-diagnostic.pd: This will make no sound, just show incoming signals from the player.
-** su-simple.pd: A simple set of sounds, the first attempt at making sounds with pd.
 * `rake player:play`

+Options for PD patches:

+* su-diagnostic.pd: This will make no sound, just show incoming signals from the player.
+* su-simple.pd: A simple set of sounds, the first attempt at making sounds with pd.

+# Contributing

+If you know any Ruby, CSS, jQuery or Pure Data, you can help.
+Fork the repo first, make your changes and send a pull request.

+Technical details about the app are in the docs/ directory.

+I would also like to hear if you've tried Scaled Up^, how you found it, problems you had with it.
+Get in touch with @MarmiteJunction on Twitter to have a chat.